olialb/mqttDisplayClient/readme.md

 * `{'default_url': 'url'}`: 'url' is the default url after startup which is configured for FullPageOS

 ### shell (string)
 The shell topic is a command topic.
-Over `kioskdisplay/DEVICE_NETWORK_NAME/shell/set` it is possible to call shell commands which are configured in the ini file in section [[shellCommands]](#section-shellCommands).
+Over `kiosk/01/display/shell/set` it is possible to call shell commands which are configured in the ini file in section [[shellCommands]](#section-shellCommands).
 Payload is the configured keyword for each command.
 By default are the keywords `REBOOT` and `SHUTDOWN`supported

-The topic `kioskdisplay/DEVICE_NETWORK_NAME/shell` exposes a prompt '>_' when no command is executed.
+The topic `kiosk/01/display/shell` exposes a prompt '>_' when no command is executed.
 While the command is executed it exposes the keyword of the command

 ### url (string)
-The url topic `kioskdisplay/DEVICE_NETWORK_NAME/url` exposes the url of the website which is currently shown in the display.
+The url topic `kiosk/01/display/url` exposes the url of the website which is currently shown in the display.
-With the command topic `kioskdisplay/DEVICE_NETWORK_NAME/url/set` can an individual URL set.
-To show this URL you must set panel command topic to **URL** (see next section):
+With the command topic `kiosk/01/display/url/set` can an individual URL set.
+To show this URL you must set panel command topic to **Url**! (see next section):

 * *url*: Any valid full qualified url including `http://` or `https://`.
 If the URL is not fully qualified the command is ignored.
 For pages in your local network use the ip address or mypage.local as address!

 ### panel (string)
-The panel topic `kioskdisplay/DEVICE_NETWORK_NAME/panel` exposes the url of the website which is currently shown in the display.
+The panel topic `kiosk/01/display/panel` exposes the url of the website which is currently shown in the display.
-With the command topic `kioskdisplay/DEVICE_NETWORK_NAME/panel/set` can the url be changed.
+With the command topic `kiosk/01/display/panel/set` can the url be changed.
 The payload can have the following content:

 * `DEFAULT`: Set the panel back to the [FullPageOS](https://github.com/guysoft/FullPageOS) default page
 * `URL`: Set the url in the display which was set over the url command topic (previous section).